tyrionhuu/python-project-template/README.md

     Then Poetry should already activate the virtual environment for you.
 If not, you can activate it manually.

-4. Install the pre-commit hooks
+4. Install the pre-commit hooks, which is optional

     ``` shell
     pre-commit install